 All seams used on MAYA MAYA hardshell jackets and pants are taped / welded and therefore 100% waterproof and windproof.
 Take great care at which temperature you wash your hardshell jacket, because too high water temperature might cause the tapes to come off.
 Take care - don't put welded garments into the dryer.

 "My microclimate - what is it?
 Why is it so important?"

 First of all it is a personal safety issue.
 Our body performs well at 37°C (98° Fahrenheit).
 Below 36°C and above 38°C we are entering an danger zone.
 Overheating or Hypothermia - both are life-threatening and they happen and have dare consequences.
-High breathability, proper layering and best protection from cold, wind and snow or rainstorm help to prevent the worst.
+High breathability, proper layering and best protection from cold, wind, snow or rainstorm help to prevent the worst.
 The proper clothing concept ad state of the art products are essential.
 Having that all depends on you!
 Only having a perfect microclimate inside my Clothing concept I can feel and perform well.
 Moisture/sweat has to penetrate to the outside as fast as possible.
 My microclimate has to remain undisturbed.

 UPF stands for Ultraviolet Protection Factor and indicates how much of the sun's UV radiation is absorbed through a fabric.
 UPF ratings range from 15 to 50, with higher ratings indicating more effective blocking and therefore better protection.

 UPF 25-39 very good protection

 The outer layer of a shell fabric has a DWR (Durable Water Repellency) treatment making water drops bead up and repel off the fabric.
 The DWR treatmet has to be renewed after several washings or high abrasion.
 The process of renewal is simple.
 The best way is you just put the DWR concentrate or tablet into the washing cycle according to the instructions of its producer.